-1 Project Name Affordable Housing Opportunities Target Area Goals Supported Improve the Supply of Affordable Housing Work to End Homelessness Needs Addressed New Rental Housing Housing Support and Stability Homeownership Opportunities Homelessness Funding CDBG: \$900,000 HOME: \$1,381,349 Description This program includes real property acquisition, pre-development, site preparation, construction, relocation and other costs related to the development of new, or conversion of existing property, into new affordable housing.
+1 Project Name Affordable Housing Opportunities Target Area Goals Supported Improve the Supply of Affordable Housing Work to End Homelessness Needs Addressed New Rental Housing Housing Support and Stability Homeownership Opportunities Homelessness Funding CDBG: \$100,000 HOME: \$1,381,349 Description This program includes real property acquisition, pre-development, site preparation, construction, relocation and other costs related to the development of new, or conversion of existing property, into new affordable housing.
 The purpose of the program is to increase the region's stock of affordable ownership, rental, and special needs housing.
 Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 6 low-income households will be served with the HOME-assistance.
 The additional affordable housing units leveraged by the local investment of HOME funds will provide housing for an estimated 119 households.
 4 low- to moderate income households served with CDBG down payment assistance.
-60 low- to moderate income households served with CDBG in support of affordable housing development.
-Location Description Cities of Moorpark, Santa Paula, and surrounding unincorporated areas and cities.
+Location Description City of Moorpark and surrounding unincorporated areas and five small cities.